 Rare frog discovery has researchers hopping for joy

-This March 20, 2017 photo from the National Park Service shows a California red-legged frog , found in the Santa Monica Mountains near Los Angeles.
-The discovery involving the rare frog has researchers hopping for joy.
+The discovery involving the rare frog has researchers ho... .
+This March 14, 2017 photo provided by the National Park Service shows a pair of California red-legged frogs , found in the Santa Monica Mountains near Los Angeles.

 Comments